Marquis de Faudoas

-Paul-Eugène Marquis de Faudoas-Barbazan (born in Santo Domingo on 18 mai 1788 and died in Bordeaux on 13 September 1844) was a French officer who participated to the French conquest of Algeria.
+Paul-Eugène Marquis de Faudoas-Barbazan (18 May 1788 – 13 September 1844) was a French officer who participated in the French conquest of Algeria.

 Family

 The Marquis de Faudoas married on 24 September 1833 with Julia-Maria Bowen.

 This couple then gave birth to two daughters named successively Marie-Julie-Eugénie de Faudoas and Marguerite de Faudoas.

 Training

 The Marquis de Faudoas received his military training as an officer cadet in the École d'application de l'artillerie et du génie in Fontainebleau from 29 September 1803.

 Military career

 The Marquis de Faudoas began his military career with the post of aide-de-camp and then ordainer of Savary from 1807 to 1811.

 Successively, he obtained a promotion to the rank of colonel of the 3rd Lancers Regiment and of the 25th Hunter Regiment during the year 1813.

 He actively participated in the command of the 4th regiment of hunters during the Hundred Days period in France during the year 1815.

 He began a long period of non-activity from 1815 to 1823, before being recalled again to the French Army in the rank of Colonel of the 3rd regiment of hunters on 30 July 1823.

 He was promoted to the rank of Maréchal de camp on 22 February 1829.